- Operational

 Funding from the Kype Muir Wind Farm is directed into three different programmes to benefit local communities:

 More than £1 million has been invested for these purposes since the wind farm became operational.
-The funding is administered by South Lanarkshire council.
+The funding is administered by South Lanarkshire Council.

 Kype Muir contributes to South Lanarkshire Council’s Renewable Energy Fund (REF) – a broader fund which administers revenues from all wind farms in the region, not just those owned by OnPath.
 The funding supports projects that either acquire, develop, improve and/or maintain a capital asset such as land, buildings or roads, or one-off activities.
-Kype Muir contributed £244,691 to the REF in 2024.
+Kype Muir contributed £244,596 to the REF in 2024.

 Addresses local issues that are sometimes missed by traditional funding channels.
 The KMCP received over £400,000 from Kype Muir in 2024.